jmlivingston/react-components-library/README.md

 **Optional**

-- dir - defaults to camel casing of name i.e., "blueButton".
+- dir - defaults to pascal casing of name i.e., "BlueButton".
 - isEmpty - defaults to false.
 Determines if dummy content is added.
 - styleExtension - defaults to module.scss.
 Other options: css, module.css, scss, and module.scss.
 - content - defaults to "TODO " and camel casing of name.
 Ignored if isEmpty is set to true.